santoshvandari/Elephant/Readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-The Nigrani system is developed with the intention of promoting wildlife conservation and community safety.
+The EMCS is developed with the intention of promoting wildlife conservation and community safety.
 We encourage responsible use and welcome collaborations with conservation organizations.